Treatments for prostatitis – what and why

 To prevent the recurrence of the symptoms and eliminate the disease, however, patients may need to make lifestyle changes and reduce stress.

-This article has been fact-checked by Dr Sam Peh, consultant urologist at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Sam Peh, consultant urologist at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).